-Element Objective and link to the strategy Operation Maximum potential value Performance conditions and assessment The performance of the individual executive director; The individual executive director's experience and responsibilities; and Pay and conditions throughout the Company.
-The Committee has access to pay and conditions of other employees within the Group when determining remuneration for the executive directors and also considers the relationship between general changes to pay and conditions within the Group as a whole.
-Annual To align reward to key annual objectives relating to the Group's financial performance and operational strength.
+Element Objective and Link to the Strategy Operation Maximum Potential Value Performance Conditions and Assessment Annual Bonus To align reward to key annual objectives relating to the Group's financial performance and operational strength.
 The three-year deferral into shares aligns the interests of executive directors with those of shareholders and also assists with their retention.
-50% of bonus earned will be paid in cash and 50% deferred into shares for three years under the deferred annual bonus plan (the DAB).
-Malus and Clawback provisions may be applied in case of: - Material misstatement resulting in an adjustment to the audited accounts; - Incorrect assessment of any performance conditions or award calculations due to an error or misleading information; and - Fraud and Gross misconduct.
+Normally, 50% of bonus earned will be paid in cash and 50% deferred into shares for three years under the deferred Annual Bonus plan (the DAB).
+Malus and Clawback provisions may be applied in case of: - Material misstatement resulting in an adjustment to the audited accounts; - Incorrect assessment of any performance conditions or award calculations due to an error or misleading information; - Fraud; - Gross misconduct; - Severe reputational damage; and - Corporate failure.
 Malus provisions allow the Committee to reduce or eliminate share awards granted under DAB.
-Discretion may also be exercised in cases where the Committee believes that the bonus outcome is not a fair and accurate reflection of business performance.
+Discretion may also be exercised in cases where the Committee believes that the bonus outcome is not a fair and accurate reflection of business or individual performance, or is inconsistent with the original intentions of the plan.
 The Committee has discretion to reduce the number of shares vesting if the underlying financial performance of the Company is not satisfactory over the three-year deferral period.
+Maximum 150% of base salary.
+There is scaled pay-out for performance between threshold and maximum which may vary depending on the nature of the target set.
+Normally the pay-out for on-target performance would be 50% of maximum.
+Zero payment for below threshold performance.
+Performance is assessed over the year based on a combination of financial (usually profit and cash) and personal/strategic objectives.
 The Company operates in a rapidly changing sector and therefore the Committee may change the balance of the measures, or use different measures for subsequent financial years, as appropriate, to reflect this provided that at least 80% are normally based on financial performance.
-The Company will disclose the nature of the targets and their weightings at the end of each year in the relevant Annual Report on Remuneration.
-The performance conditions, targets, weightings and their level of satisfaction for the year being reported on, are contained in the Annual Report on Remuneration on page 74.
-The Committee retains discretion in exceptional circumstances to change the performance weightings part way through a performance year if there is a significant and material event which causes the Committee to believe the original measures, weightings and targets are no longer appropriate.
-Discretion may also be exercised in cases where the Committee believes that the bonus outcome is not a fair and accurate reflection of business performance.
-Dividend equivalents may be provided on The current bonus performance conditions are: - Earnings per share; - Cash conversion; and - Personal objectives.
-The Remuneration Committee is of the opinion that given the commercial sensitivity arising in relation to the detailed financial targets used for the annual bonus, disclosing precise targets for the bonus plan in advance would not be in shareholder interests.
+The Remuneration Committee is of the opinion that given the commercial sensitivity arising in relation to the detailed financial targets used for the Annual Bonus, disclosing precise targets for the bonus plan in advance would not be in shareholder interests.
 This avoids the risk of the Company inadvertently providing a profit forecast, because profit targets are linked to budgets, and giving competitors an unfair advantage because they are not required to report to the same disclosure standard as a UK-listed company.
-Actual targets, performance achieved and awards made will be published at the end of the performance periods so shareholders can fully assess the basis for any payouts under the annual bonus.
+Actual targets, performance achieved and awards made will be published at the end of the performance periods so shareholders can fully assess the basis for any pay-outs under the Annual Bonus.